xen-project/xen/docs/misra/deviations.rst

        construct is deviated only in Translation Units that present a violation of the Rule due to uses of this macro.
      - Tagged as `deliberate` for ECLAIR.

+   * - R21.6
+     - Xen does not use the input/output functions provided by the C Standard Library, but provides in source form its own implementation, therefore any unspecified or undefined behavior associated to the functions provided by the Standard Library does not apply.
+Any such behavior that may exist in such functions is therefore under the jurisdiction of other MISRA C guidelines.
+     - Tagged as `deliberate` for ECLAIR.

    * - R21.9
      - Xen does not use the `bsearch` and `qsort` functions provided by the C Standard Library, but provides in source form its own implementation,